SIMG assessment process

 In Australia

-To apply for the SIMG assessment process you must submit the application formCV form and all documents on the application form checklist.
+To apply for the SIMG assessment process you must submit the application formCV form and all documents on the application form checklist (last page of the application form).

 Please refer to the Handbook for specialist international medical graduates for further information.